 The rate of return depends on the time frame.
-For example, the S&P dipped in 1928, 1930, 1954, and once again in 1982, 54 years after first visiting that level.
-Later years show the S&P’s dramatic rise, with several dips or crashes along the way.
+For example, the S&P dipped in 1928, 1930, 1954 and once again in 1982.
+Later years show the S&P’s dramatic rise with several dips or crashes along the way.

 Advantages of Paying Off Your Mortgage

-If you’re nearing retirement age or if you expect a change in your household income, it can make sense to pay off the mortgage to free up more cash each month, whether that’s a conventional mortgage or one that’s government-backed.
+If you’re nearing retirement age or if you expect a change in your household income, it can make sense to pay off the mortgage to free up more cash each month.
+This appoach will work whether you have a conventional mortgage or 1 that’s government-backed.

-It’s also one less thing to worry about.
+It’s also 1 less thing to worry about.
 Retirees, in particular, are likely to enjoy the freedom of not having a monthly mortgage payment and not needing to work part-time to make mortgage payments.